Male Breast Reduction in NJ

 Nearly any male who is healthy is a good candidate for the gynecomastia surgery procedure.
 The first step in male breast reduction is to schedule a consultation with Dr. Burnett.
 He will talk with you about your ideal goals, evaluate your condition, and discuss your lifestyle and any health concerns.

 In the male anatomy, the breast has both fibrous and fatty tissue.
-In the normal scenario, breast tissue tends to be firmer.
+Breast tissue typically tends to be firmer.
 Some men, however, experience the overgrowth of fatty adipose tissue in the breast area.
 The medical condition of gynecomastia is often referred to as "man boobs."

-If you and Dr. Burnett decide to move forward with gynecomastia surgery, he will also provide you with the pre-procedure information that you need and let you know what to expect during and after the male breast reduction treatment.
+If Dr. Burnett and you decide to move forward with gynecomastia surgery, he will also provide you with the pre-procedure information you need and let you know what to expect during and after the male breast reduction treatment.

 Options Beyond Male Breast Reduction